Therapies for relieving excess conditions Senna

 —Digestive enzyme supplements— enzyme supplements have been shown to increase the production of enzymes in the liver and the organs of digestion, especially the bowel.
 This increase the ability of the body to metabolize and eliminate toxins.
 Its reputation as an adaptogens is probably linked to these protecting qualities.

 —Vitamin C— is an antioxidant that is required for at least three hundred metabolic functions in the body, including tissue growth and repair, adrenal gland function, and healthy gums.
-It also aids in the production of antistress hormones and interferon, an important immune system protein, and is needed for the of folic acid, tyrosine, and phenylalanine.
+It also aids in the production of antistress hormones and interferon, an important protein, and is needed for the metabolism of folic acid, tyrosine, and phenylalanine.
 Studies have shown that taking vitamin C can reduce symptoms of asthma.
 It protects against the harmful effects of pollution, helps to prevent cancer, protects against infection, and enhances immunity.
 Vitamin C increases the absorption of iron.
 It can combine with toxic substances, such as certain heavy metals, and render them harmless so that they can be eliminated from the body.

 —Vitamin B complex— help to maintain the health of the nerves, skin, eyes, hair, liver, and mouth, as well as healthy muscle tone in the gastrointestinal tract and proper brain function.